Santroller/Santroller/wiring_guides/drum.md

 ## Supplies
 * A microcontroller from the list in the [following guide](https://santroller.tangentmc.net/wiring_guides/general.html)

-* A 4051 or 4067 based analog multiplexer (Pi Pico only)
+* A 4051 or 4067 based analog multiplexer (Only necesssary for the Pi Pico, as other microcontrollers will have enough analog pins for a drum kit)

 * Some Wire
 * Soldering Iron